insanum/sncli/docs/html/_sources/tips.rst.txt

         ------------------------
         cfg_pager = /usr/local/bin/mdless

-.. sidebar: MDV does not yet support using a light backdround
+.. note: MDV does not yet support using a light backdround

 Vim, Auto-set filetype
 ======================